Why do you need a presentation designer? Because every presentation has at least one goal in mind… to engage audiences.

 Having access to designers who specialize in PowerPoint—as our next point highlights—helps ensure that specific someone can focus on their actual job role.

 2) The Right Designers Know PowerPoint Inside & Out

 There are so many aspects and intricacies in PowerPoint that most people aren’t aware even exist.

 For instance, the morph tool brings fresh, attention-grabbing animation to dull slides:

-Most people have used PowerPoint at some point in their lives, however, we at SlideGenius rarely receive decks from potential customers that scratch beyond the tool’s surface (Plain text, basic templates, and archaic animations, if any).
+Most people have used PowerPoint at some point in their lives, however, we at SlideGenius rarely receive decks from potential customers that scratch beyond the tool’s surface (Plain text, pre-designed templates, and archaic animations, if any).

 Presentation designers (and more specifically, designers working for agencies that specialize in PowerPoint) are among the few that truly know how to maximize PowerPoint’s capabilities.
 They blend their design skills (imagery, text and animation) with mastery of the wide breadth of tools available in the platform.

 For instance, are you familiar with “flair” animation?
 Flair adds infinite looping, free-flowing graphics to PowerPoint presentations, like in Windstar Cruises’ pitch deck (pay close attention to the water on every slide: